 Most people with heart failure need several medicines for the best results, which can get a little confusing, especially if you have other diseases that require medications.
 Using a medicine chart can help you keep track of what you need to take and when.
-This will also help you decide when you need a new supply.
+This will also help you decide when you need a repeat prescription.

-It is common for your doctor to increase the dose of your medicines, even if you feel better after starting them, as most heart failure medicines work best at certain doses and need to be increased gradually.
-Your doctor is prescribing you medicine both to make you feel better in the short term, but also to help treat the underlying disease and improve your overall health in the long term.
-It is therefore important to take all of your medicines at the prescribed dose even if you are feeling better.
+It’s common for your doctor to increase the dose of your medicines, even if you feel better after starting them, as most heart failure medicines work best at certain doses and need to be increased gradually.
+Your doctor is prescribing medicine to make you feel better in the short term, but also to help treat the underlying disease and improve your overall health in the long term.
+It’s therefore essential to take all of your medicines at the prescribed dose even if you are feeling better.

-Sometimes you may experience side effects from your medicines, which could be mild and not bother you too much, or could be stronger and affect you a lot.
-It is very important to inform your doctor or nurse immediately if you suspect you have any side effects due to your medicines.
+Sometimes you may experience side effects from your medicines that could be mild and not bother you too much, or could be stronger and affect you a lot.
+It’s very important to inform your doctor or nurse immediately if you suspect you have any side effects due to your medicines.
 The dose may need to be lowered or the treatment may have to be changed or stopped.
-Often your doctor or nurse can help manage any unpleasant symptoms and make you feel better by suggesting simple techniques when taking your medicines (for example. staggering the times you take some of your medicines or taking a particular medicine with a meal or at bedtime).
+Your doctor or nurse can often help manage any unpleasant symptoms and make you feel better by suggesting simple techniques when taking your medicines (for example. staggering the times you take some of your medicines or taking a particular medicine with a meal or at bedtime).

 Similarly, devices may periodically require adjustment or fine-tuning.
 You should contact your doctor if you experience symptoms that you suspect could be related to your device.
 These problems can usually be solved by electronically modifying the device programme.

-For more information on managing your medicines, including helpful tips on remembering to take them, click here.
+Click here for more information on managing your medicines, including helpful tips on remembering to take them.